die-kreatur/web_blog/README.md

 Web blog is a full featured Django app.
 It has the following functionality:
 - login and logout system;
 - password reset (if a user wants to reset his or her password, he or she gets an email to approve it);
+- every user has a profile that can be updated;
-- users are able to upload their personal profile pictures;
+- users are able to upload their personal profile pictures, but after registration new users get default profile picture;
 - users are able to change their profiles information such as email address, name, last name;
 - logged in users can write their posts and leave comments bellow posts, update and delete both posts and comments they wrote;
 - logged in users have access to personal information of other users (i.e. email address, first name, last name).